Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 Figure: These is no "select all" checkbox in the table list of DataDude.

-33. DataDude should explain the reason of droping constraints
+33. DataDude will explain the reason of droping constraints

 In the data compare, when you make a couple of changes to the customer table it drops every constraint.